wpengine/faustjs/docs/previews/README.md

 There are 2 settings that assist in previews.
 The first one is read-only.
 It gives you an API secret key that you need to use on your backend for your frontend.

 The second setting is the location of your frontend.
-You'll need to put the base URL (i.e. http://localhost:3000).
+You'll need to put the base URL which will be `http://localhost:3000` for this example.

 ![Headless Plugin Auth Settings](./headless-settings-auth.jpg)

-## @wpengine/headless
+## Headless Framework (@wpengine/headless)

 The `@wpengine/headless` package provides helpers to get previews working in a React application.